IsraelYemer/Array-With-Random-Numbers/README.md

 # Array-With-Random-Numbers
-Demonstrate how to generate array of random numbers with a given length in Java
+This is a very basic Java program to demonstrate how to generate array of random numbers with a given length in Java.
+This code can be modified and used for any purpose.